bskinn/bskinn.github.io/_drafts/Custom-Execs-Shortcuts.md

 ```

 I actually hadn't used any of these before researching them for this post;
-but, now that I've looked closely at them, I've added a few to
+but, now that I've looked closely, I've added a few to
 a new ``~/.bash_aliases`` (they could also be added directly into
 ``~/.bashrc`` or ``~/.profile``):